chinsaiki/test/futex/github/obqueue/README.md

 # obqueue

+高效简单的并发队列

-obqueue.h is a awesome fast/simple concurrent queue, and the dequeue is blocking while there is no elements. obqueue_no_blocking.h is non-blocking relative to obqueue.h, dequeue just return NULL while there is no elements.
+ obqueue.h is a awesome fast/simple concurrent(并发) queue, and the dequeue is blocking while there is no elements. obqueue_no_blocking.h is non-blocking relative to obqueue.h, dequeue just return NULL while there is no elements.

 # Prohibition
 0(NULL) unable to enter the queue.